svenssonjoel/lispBM/doc/gotchas.md

 ### Closure Gotcha!

-When a closure is created the a reference to the local environment is stored in the closure.
+When a closure is created, a reference to the local environment is stored in the closure object.
 This is for efficiency reasons as traversing the expression and pulling in all free variables would be a somewhat costly operation (order of the size of the expression) while saving a reference to the local environment is an O(1) operation.
 This essentially trades some space (as it potentially